devashishnyati/Tanks-Multiplayer-Game/README.md

 # Agile Values
 ### **Aditya -- Courage**
+I took weekly updates from the team and made sure everyone was upfront about their tasks.
+I ensured that no one was left out in the team and was able to express his failures without any fear

 ### **Sojan -- Communication**
 We had a whatsapp group where we would communicate daily and update our work and decide the tasks for the next day.
 We would discuss the problems being faced by each other.
 I would communicate with each of the memmber to make sure everyone is updated with the current status.